lichkitsch/campaigns/modules.md

 ## Magical Systems
+If you're planning on building a game with magic, spend some time deciding the rules of magic in your setting.
+Where does the energy for magic come from?
+How is it channeled?
+What does it cost to use magic?
+Who can use magic, either practically or legally?
+How has magic affected society?
+The environment?
+Are there classes of magic or is it vague and open-ended?
+How does one learn magic?
+Answering some basic questions will save you a lot of time later on and can help when building up your setting.

 ## Sex
 While not all players of _dnduet_ will be comfortable including the following rules in their game, it can be a healthy and fulfilling way to experience sexual fantasies in a safe setting.
 Should you and your players agree to include sex in your game, there are a number of options for including it: